 How does the heart work?

 The heart is made up of four main chambers: the right and left atria and the larger right and left ventricles.
-The atria pumps blood into the ventricles, while the ventricles pump blood throughout the body.
+The atria pump blood into the ventricles, while the ventricles pump blood throughout the body.
 The right side of the heart pumps blood to the lungs so that they have access to oxygen, and the left side pumps blood to the body and brain.

 When the heart is functioning normally, the atria pump blood to the ventricles before the ventricles pump blood to the body, so the atria and ventricles work in sequence.
-To make sure that the chambers are all in sequence, and to control heart rhythm and the speed at which the heart beats, it has an electrical timing system.
+To make sure that the chambers are all in sequence and to control heart rhythm and the speed at which the heart beats, it has an electrical timing system.

 Small cells in the sinus node at the top of the heart send an electrical impulse out 60 to 80 times per minute, which means that the normal rate at which the heart beats is between 60 to 80 times a minute, with an increase during exercise.
 The impulse moves across the atria from right to left, causing the cells of the atria to contract.
 An insulated line separates the atria and ventricles from each other.
 When the electrical wave reaches the line, it ends, and the cells wait for the next electrical impulse from the sinus node.